Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Regularly check that your child’s inhaler (and spacer) technique is correct.
 See your asthma nurse or doctor for a reminder if you are unsure.

-• Monitor your child’s symptoms, keep a symptoms/reliever diary.
+• Monitor your child’s symptoms and keep a symptoms/reliever diary.

 • Record peak flow measurements regularly at home, if necessary.